Good and Bad Passwords How-To

 The State Department analysts realized the problem of truly

-random passwords and recognized that relatively easy to remember
+random passwords and recognized that easy to remember

 passwords could be built from three small, easy to remember